 How does this practice understand the impact white supremacy has had in the industry of therapy?

 Learn about our ever-evolving social justice stance about having a transformative practice with anti-oppressive priorities.

 Tenemos algunas terapeutas que ofrecen sesiones en español.
 Nuestra coordinadora también habla español y es bicultural.
 Ella está disponible para asistir con preguntas administrativas, papeleo, y planificación de sus sesiones.

 How much do services cost?

 Cost is determined by the type of service, the length of service, the experience of the clinician, and can be impacted by contracted insurance rates.
 If you are using insurance, you will want to verify your benefits, understand your coverage, and confirm your copay.
 As a courtesy, we can also reach out to obtain coverage verification with companies we are paneled with.
-If you are paying directly at the time of service, sessions with Registered Associate clinicians begin at $120 and sessions with licensed therapists begin at $150.
+For detailed information visit our Fees & Insurance page.
 For organizations, non-profits, and businesses interested in workplace wellbeing packages, please reach out for a personalized quote.